The Kagyupa School of Tibetan Buddhism

 An open sore appeared on Mila's back from carrying the stones, but he thought, "If I show it to the Master, he will only scold me again.
 I could show it to his wife but that would just be making a fuss."
 So, weeping, but not showing his wounds, he implored Marpa's wife to help him request the teachings.
 She asked Marpa to teach him, and Marpa replied, "Prepare a good meal and bring him here!"
 He gave Mila the transmission and vows of refuge.

 A few days later, Marpa went for a walk and took Mila with him as his attendant.
 He went south-east and, coming to an enclosed hollow, he said, "Make me a grey, square tower here out of clay, nine storeys high.
 With a pinnacle on top, making ten.
-You won't have to take this building down, and when you've finished I'll give you the instructions.
-I'll also give you provisions when you go into retreat to practise."
+You will not have to take this building down, and when you have finished I shall give you the instructions.
+I shall also give you provisions when you go into retreat to practise."

 Mila had already dug the foundations and started building when three of his teacher's more advanced pupils came by.
 For fun, they rolled up a huge stone for him and Mila incorporated it in the foundations.
 When he had finished the first two storeys, Marpa came to see him and asked him where the stone in question had come from.
 Mila told him what had happened.